• Skip to primary navigation

 1 - Almond Flour

-Almond flour: it’s light yet rich, perfect for those fluffy cakes we all love.
-It’s definitely a go-to for us for a gluten-free switch.
+Almond flour: it's light yet rich, perfect for those fluffy cakes we all love (made from finely ground blanched almonds).
+It's definitely a go-to for us for a gluten-free switch.

 We find it gives our brownies that moist texture without the grainy feel quinoa flour sometimes leaves behind.

-For every cup of quinoa flour, just swap in a cup of almond flour.
+For every cup of quinoa flour, just swap in a cup of almond flour and consider almond oil substitutes for baking.
 Easy peasy.

 2 - Coconut Flour